 Using mochi allowed me to create a delicious dairy-free “cheese” that relies solely on naturally-occurring ingredients.

 Inspired by the burgers sold at Japanese fast-food chains, I created a beautifully moist and tender tofu-based burger with a homemade, salty-sweet, umami-rich sauce.
-All of the ingredients I’ve used in this burger are delicious foods in their own right, with flavours that I hope can be enjoyed by anyone, regardless of dietary requirements or food intolerances.
+All of the ingredients I use in this burger are delicious foods in their own right, with flavours that I hope anyone can enjoy , regardless of dietary requirements or food intolerances.

 These little sushi cups are very easy to make and highly customizable – I filled them with avocado, edamame paste, carrots, and peppers, but you can use whatever you fancy.
 They’re great for picnics, packed lunches and perfect for entertaining!

 Obviously, it would be mean not to give you something sweet to finish!
-The vast majority of my dessert recipes are refined sugar-free.
+The vast majority of my dessert recipes I make refined sugar-free.
 I have a massive sweet tooth and I’m always craving sugary things, so I try my best to make relatively healthy, naturally sweetened sweet treats.

 One of my favourites are these Salted Caramel Adzuki Bean Brownies, which are sweetened with dates.

-Adzuki beans (or red beans) are used in a lot of traditional Japanese desserts, and so I knew they’d be perfect for brownies.
+Adzuki beans (or red beans) we use in a lot of traditional Japanese desserts, and so I knew they’d be perfect for brownies.
 These brownies are delicious not in spite of the adzuki beans but because of the adzuki beans, which give them such a fudgy and gooey texture.
 You can use black beans instead if you can’t get hold of adzuki beans.